spyboy7711/LZ-misulation/README.md

                  2] address of SendFrom.sol

 # Execution
-Now deployment is done I have made this code according to senario of code inside Tapicaos contest here we will do a delegate-call two times to the same functions and with insufficient msg.value . the first call will use all the msg.value and complete the execution just we have to check that
+Now deployment is done I have made this code according to scenario of code inside tapioca contest here we will do a delegate-call two times to the same functions and with insufficient msg.value . the first call will use all the msg.value and complete the execution just we have to check that